We do not request reimbursement of costs

 Since the deductions are automatic, many workers are unaware that they might have coverage available to them.
 Since its inception in 1956, the program has grown and now provides coverage to approximately 9.5 million disabled workers.

 The SSDI program is commonly confused with another type of assistance that might be available from the SSA.
-This second program is called Supplemental Security Income.
+This second program is called Supplemental Security Income (SSI).
 Unlike SSDI, SSI is available to certain disabled workers based on their financial needs rather than on their work histories.
-By contrast, SSDI eligibility depends on your having attained the required minimum work credits along with your disability meeting certain criteria.

-In order to qualify for SSDI, you must have the following minimum work credits, depending on your age:
+In order to qualify for SSDI, you must have the following minimum work credits, which depend on your age:

 Here are a few of the many examples of qualifying conditions for SSDI:

 If you decide to apply for SSDI, you will need to be able to prove that your disability meets or exceeds the SSA’s requirements.
-In order to do this, you will need to understand all of the complex language in your medical records.
-You should keep in mind that the SSA denies most applications that are initially filed no matter if they are accurate and contain the needed evidence.
+To do this, you will need to understand all of the complex terminology in your medical records, which can be difficult and overwhelming.
+You should keep in mind that the SSA denies most applications that are initially filed, even if they are accurate and contain sufficient evidence.

-If you receive a notice of denial, you will have a limited time period to appeal it.
+If you receive a notice of denial, you will have a limited amount of time to appeal it.
 The Social Security Administration has an internal four-step appeal process.
-It is possible that you may be able to win on your appeal, but you should understand that the appeals are usually more complicated than the applications.
+You may be able to win your appeal, but the appeals process is usually more complicated than the initial application process.